RSDKModding/RSDK-Modding-Wiki/docs/Tools/RSDK-Anim-Editor/README.md

 # RSDK Animation Editor v1.5

-This program is able to edit the various .bin files stored with the spritesheets (maybe write more and show images)
+This program is able to edit the various .bin files stored with the spritesheets.
+(maybe write more and show images)

 ## Download